cyber-rhythms/cmu-10-708-probabilistic-graphical-models-spring-2019/completed-assignments/hw-2-my-sols/q4-mcmc/readme.md

 2. Execute the script by opening a terminal with Python installed and running `python metropolis.py`

 3. Executing the script `metropolis.py` will create a new directory `/results` in your current working directory (where you have saved the files specified in step 1.).
-Running this script will generate:
-  * `metropolis-log.txt` - a log file containing the `stdout` of the script `metropolis.py`.

-  * 12 .`npz` files -

-  * 12 `.png` traceplots corresponding to each setting of the MCMC parameters.

-  *
+Running this script will generate a log-file `metropolis-log.txt` containing the `stdout`; 12 `.npz` files and their 12 corresponding `.png` traceplots; and finally, `acceptance-rate-table.png`, a table of empirical acceptance rates for each run of the Metropolis algorithm.

 4. After the script `metropolis.py` has completed, open the Jupyter notebook `MCMC analysis.ipynb` and run each of the code cells to generate